Ripper-No-Chart/Ripper-No-Chart/README.md

 # 💫 About Me:
-🔭 I am a Fullstack & PM.
+🔭 I'm a Fullstack & PM.
 I am also interested in learning new frameworks or agile methodologies that can help me solve problems more effectively.<br>👯 I’m looking to collaborate on open source projects<br>🌱 I’m currently learning cybersecurity

 # 💻 Tech Stack: